ckreon/py-text-colony-sim/readme.md

 ## How to Run

 Requires: Python 3.x

-From CLI: from the project directory, run `python main.py` From GUI: from the project directory, Double-Click the `main.py` file
+CLI: from the project directory, run `python main.py`

+GUI: from the project directory, Double-Click the `main.py` file

 ## Gameplay Basics